roman-milk/roman-milk.github.io/to-tame-a-slave.md

  --

  My dreams that night were strange, involving a man and a woman, her with pink hair that I was insanely jealous of, and they seemed to be discussing magic.
 It flipped then through various scenes I couldn't understand, a man and woman in armor, children who seemed way more powerful than they appeared, a pleasure house full of strange and fantastical creatures, and finally, a man.
 The scene started with him sitting at a table, reading a book that he held in his lap.
 His head was turned down and his silver hair fell around his face, further obscuring my view.
 As I watched, beautiful white and silver wings extended from his back, moving as if they had a mind of their own.
 His head slowly swung up, and I was pierced by the clearest blue eyes I had every seen.
-Report_Story #2